The Pisco and Pisco Route in Ica

 Then, we have the “Acholado”, produced from two or three types of grapes, resulting in a “ blended” spirit drink.

 First, we do have the Pisco sour.
 It is the most famous and popular drink made with pisco.
 It is considered Peru’s national drink and is renowned among Peruvians.
-Pisco, syrup, lemon juice, and eggs are combined to make this simple yet exquisite drink.
+Pisco, syrup, lemon juice, and eggs combine in this simple yet exquisite drink.

 The Machu Picchu Pisco cocktail was inspired by the colors of the Tawantinsuyo flag (the Incas’ name for their empire), It is undoubtedly Peru’s most visually appealing liquor.
 The Machu Picchu has a pisco base.
 It also has layers of grenadine, orange juice, and menthe.
 The aromatic and tasty cocktail for anyone with a sweet tooth.